aichiro01/can-you-draw/README.md

 Day 1:
- Finding out what I can change
+ Finding out what I can change, change the concept, change certain functions, make it challenging, still keep it fun, but not too easy

+Day 2: